How do I reset my MultiFactor Authentication?

 • Related Articles

-All email users are required to complete the steps below using your temporary username Your temporary username will be in the format your.name@team.sa.scouts.com.au.
-Note, your email address for communicating with others has not changed, this is a ...
+All email users are required to complete the steps below using your temporary username For staff: Your temporary username will be in the format firstname.lastname@team.sa.scouts.com.au.
+Note, your email address for communicating with others has not ...

 • Why is this happening?